tgwaAo/BatteryNotification/README.md

   type "pwd" to get the correct path.

   It might also be helpful to set the time to 1 rather than 10.

+  You can check your display with $ echo $DISPLAY and change DISPLAY = 0 at line 8 to your display number.